tj-actions/changed-files/README.md

 *   Fast execution (0-2 seconds on average).
 *   Easy to debug.
-*   Boolean output indicating that certain files have been changed.
 *   Scales to large repositories.
 *   Git submodules support.
 *   No extra API calls.